Soldeu – El Tarter

-El Tarter has grown over recent years to the point where it now seems no smaller than Soldeu; but it is quieter and there is no shortage of places to stay.
+El Tarter has grown over recent years to the point where it now seems no smaller than Soldeu, but it is quieter and there is no shortage of places to stay.

 The main local slopes are on open mountainsides above the woods, though there are runs in the woods back to all of the resort lift bases.

 Going west from Espiolets takes you to the open bowl of Riba Escorxada and the arrival point of the lift up from El Tarter.
-From here, the third six-pack serves sunny slopes on Tosa dels Espiolets, wile a slow quad leads off southwards towards surface lifts serving the high point of Tossal de la Llosada and the little used link with the slopes above Canillo.
+From here, the third six-pack serves sunny slopes on Tosa dels Espiolets, while a slow quad leads off southwards towards surface lifts serving the high point of Tossal de la Llosada and the little-used link with the slopes above Canillo.

 The Riba Escorxada beginners’ area is being improved – a new quad is being added.
 There will also be a couple of new runs.
 The Espiolets beginner area is being further improved and a new surface lift installed.
 A new black run is planned for the Canillo slopes.
 The El Tarter terrain park is also being improved.
 New trail signing and information boards are also planned.

 This is a good resort for beginners.
 It is relatively snowsure, and there are numerous easy pistes to move on to.
-The Espiolets beginner area and playground has recently been new rope tows have been added.
+The Espiolets beginner area and the playground have recently been new rope tows have been added.
 A bar, cafeteria, and beginner are soon to be located inside a new building there.

-There’s a well-equipped fun-park and half-pipe for snowboarders, which is easier to get to due to a new six-seater chair.
+There are a well-equipped fun-park and half-pipe for snowboarders, which is easier to get to due to a new six-seater chair.